3scale/apisonator/docs/extensions.md

 #### Caching remaining hits

-Relying on the amount of hits declared in the header for caching purposes should be done carefully to take into account potential concurrent requests reporting hits to any one of the metrics in the authorization call.
-Additionally there is also the possibility that limits that apply could be updated in the meantime.
+Relying on the number of hits declared in the header for caching purposes should be done carefully to take into account potential concurrent requests reporting hits to any one of the metrics in the authorization call.
+Additionally, there is also the possibility that limits that apply could be updated in the meantime.
 Out of band mechanisms for detecting that limits have been changed and caching must be invalidated are out of scope for this extension.

 #### Limit Reset

-The time in the limit reset header specifies the amount of seconds after which the limiting period is guaranteed to expire (unless it is a negative value) and a new limit will be considered.
+The time in the limit reset header specifies the number of seconds after which the limiting period is guaranteed to expire (unless it is a negative value) and a new limit will be considered.
 That does not take into account networking or processing delays, and it is a rounded up value representing the clock